-Our library website also has a huge collection of databases you may access: indianlake.sals.edu.
-Hover over “Find Materials” on the left, and click “More Catalogs, Health, Government Resources.
+Our library website also has a huge collection of databases you may access: indianlake.sals.edu for free!
+Hover over “Digital Library”, and click “Learn” for many resources, interesting research, encyclopedias, and databases.
 There’s tons of stuff available, but of particular interest to families will be “Kids Infobits”.
 Your family can learn about animals, plants, music science, sports, and much more.

 A website for young children and their families with daily ideas to keep learning fun.
 It is part of the New York State Library early literacy initiative Ready to Read at New York Libraries.

 Stream videos featuring celebrated actors reading children’s books alongside creatively produced illustrations.

 Videos and games for little learners.
 There is also a helpful parent’s resources section with ideas and activities for your little ones.

 Learning games and videos from the Smithsonian Institution, the world’s largest museum, education, and research complex.
 Learn more about the Smithsonian’s 19 museums and the National Zoo—shaping the future by preserving our heritage, discovering new knowledge, and sharing our resources with the world.

 A fun, educational program for kids, parents, educators, librarians, anyone, everyone who values wordplay.
 Buttons & Figs introduces kids to great nonsense literature, poetry, and songs as a way to give them permission to play with words.

 Free stories for kids age 7 to 11 including some fun re-tellings of classical myths and lots of original content.